Blackjacx/Development/mobile-interview-questions.md

 - [ ] Which is your biggest carreer goal?
 Why?
 - [ ] When was the last time you requested feedback from your boss or a colleague?
 Why?
-- [x] Did you have a situation where your boss was not available and a problem arised?
+- [x] Did you have a situation where your lead was not available and a problem arised?
 How you coped with this?
 Whom did you ask for help?
 - [ ] Did you ever deepened your knowledge in a different area than the current requirements?
 Please tell me about your reasons for that!
 - [ ] What is needed that you leave your current position and start something new?